 As discussed, whenever you are cleaning your porcelain enamel coated grill grates, brass bristles are much more advisable; however, if you can find a stainless steel brush with bristles that are soft enough not to scratch or remove the porcelain enamel on your grill grates, then all the better.

 Most stainless steel grill brushes are completely safe to use and they last even longer than brass brushes.
 Again, either of the two is acceptable.
-Besides, like we said, it’s not completely about the type of grill brush; it’s about how you take care of your grill grates.
+Besides, as we said, it’s not completely about the type of grill brush; it’s about how you take care of your grill grates.

 Porcelain coated grill grates are nice to have but you have to make certain decisions in buying the perfect grill brush for your grill grate.
 Porcelain is an important aspect for your grill grate and taking good care of it, as well as making sure it does not get damaged during the cleaning process, is a must.
 Brass bristles or stainless steel bristles, it is your choice.
 If you are having a hard time deciding between the two, you can always consult your manufacturer.